Discotehk/Circuit_Python_Life_Commander_Damage_and_Poison_Counter/README.md

 All of these files go in your CIRCUITPY drive root
 1. Add the required libraries to the lib foler.
 See below for list
 2. Create a folder named "Sprite Sheets"
-3. Add up to 3 .bmp files to that folder.
+3. Add up to 3 .bmp files to the "Sprite Sheets" folder.
 Use Sprite1.bmp as example/template
-4. Add "Sprite Selection.txt"
+4. Add "Sprite Selection.txt" to the "Sprite Sheets" folder
 5. Add code.py and boot.py
 6. After adding boot.py you will need to hold the A button when connecting USB to edit the files with your PC